 Everything you need to understand your audience

-A complete analytics suite built into your WordPress dashboard β€” no external services, no monthly SaaS fees.
+A complete analytics suite built into your WordPress dashboard β no external services, no monthly SaaS fees.

 Real-time Dashboard

-Live visitor counts, page views, and session activity β€” refreshed every 30 seconds via the WordPress REST API.
+Live visitor counts, page views, and session activity β updates automatically every 30 seconds with no page refresh required.
+Available in both the WordPress admin and the PWA/desktop app.

 Multi-signal Bot Detection

-Requests are scored across 15 combined signals before anything is written to the database.
-The exact signals and thresholds are intentionally undisclosed β€” knowing them would make them easy to defeat.
+Requests are scored across 10 client-side signals plus server-side UA and header checks before anything is written to the database.
+The source code is fully open β you can inspect every signal and threshold in the codebase.
 You can tune the score threshold in Preferences.

 Heatmap